 How is pasteurized milk different from raw milk?

-By law, all milk sold to the public, including from farms, must be pasteurized.
-Only vitamins A and D are added to the milk - no other additives or preservatives can be legally added to milk.
-Vitamin A improves eyesight, helping you to see better at night or in dim light and to tell colours apart.
+By law, all milk sold to the public, must be pasteurized.
+Only vitamins A and D may be added to the milk, no other additives or preservatives can be legally added to milk.
+Vitamin A improves eyesight, helps you to see better at night or in dim light, and helps you to tell colours apart.
 Vitamin D helps your body absorb calcium and reduces the risk of osteoporosis.

 What are the risks of drinking raw milk?

 Raw milk products are reported to cause 150 times more outbreaks and outbreak associated illnesses than pasteurized milk products.
 Children and younger adults were found to be more affected by the illnesses.
 Raw milk may contain germs or bacteria which can cause disease or illness.
 Raw milk from farm gate sales or from “cow shares” are not approved, inspected or monitored by the government.

 Some people say they grew up drinking raw milk and never became sick from it.
 However, public health authorities know of many cases of people who became sick from drinking raw milk.